aperturerobotics/protobuf-go-lite/README.md

     - `func (p *YourProto) MarshalJSON() ([]byte, error)` behaves similarly to calling `protojson.Marshal(p)` on the message, except the marshalling is performed by unrolled codegen without using reflection and allocating as little memory as possible (with json-iterator/go).

+    - Adding a `//protobuf-go-lite:disable-json` comment before a message or enum will disable the json marshaler / unmarshaler.

 ## License

 BSD-3